playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-preface/index.md

 On the other hand, Angular is fully funded and supported by Google.
 They build a substantial portion of their major websites on top of the framework and, as a result, have a vested interest in continuing and up-keeping development.
 Continuing the differences from React, the Angular core team maintains a slew of helper libraries that provide everything from an [HTTP call layer](https://angular.io/guide/http) to [form validation](https://angular.io/guide/forms-overview).

 Vue is often seen as the odd one out when talking about funding.
 Vue's development is driven by an independent team crowd-funded by a diverse pool of groups and individuals.
-However, while it's unclear how much money they bring in, it is clear that there are significantly sized contributors involved.
-Not only do they have a sizable open-source maintenance team, but they also have sponsors from major organizations [like Alibaba, Baidu, Xiaomi, and more](https://medium.com/the-vue-point/the-state-of-vue-1655e10a340a).
+However, while it's unclear how much money they bring in, it is clear that there are significant-sized financial contributors involved, [such as Alibaba, Baidu, Xiaomi, and more](https://medium.com/the-vue-point/the-state-of-vue-1655e10a340a).

 Like Angular, the Vue core team consists of groups working on a broad tooling set.
 Everything from [the official routing library](https://router.vuejs.org/) to its two different global store libraries ([Vuex](https://vuex.vuejs.org/) and [Pinia](https://pinia.vuejs.org/)) and beyond are considered part of Vue's core.

 ### Why Learn All Three Frameworks? {#why-learn-all-three}

-While the obvious answer is "it broadens the types of work you're able to do," there are more reasons than that to learn more than one framework at a time.
+While the obvious answer is "it broadens the types of work you're able to do," there are many reasons to learn more than one framework at a time.

 In particular, each framework has its own restrictions, rules, and best practices.
 These rules and restrictions can help you understand a different way of coding that often transfers to other frameworks.

 For example, Angular focuses on object-oriented programming, while the React ecosystem favors functional programming.
 While what each of these means is not immediately important, they allow you to do many of the same things in different ways and have other pros and cons.

-Because of this, once you have a higher mastery skill with each, you can pick and choose which methodology of programming you want to apply within parts of your applications.
+Because of this, once you have mastered each, you can choose which programming methodology you want to apply within parts of your applications.

 Beyond this, it's important to remember that these three frameworks are not the only choices on the table in web development.
 Svelte is an alternative that's been gaining tremendous traction, for example.
 While it differs even more from the three options we're learning, Svelte still shares many of the foundations of React, Angular, and Vue.